 One click and you’re done!
-Posting on social media is as easy as clicking the share button.
+Sharing on social media is as easy as clicking a single button.

-But more effort gets you better results.
+But a little more effort gets you a lot better results.
 Especially in a super crowded space like social media, more time and attention on each social media post is the key to much better engagement.

 Here are guidelines for what to post on social media for business, and how to roll up your sleeves and upgrading your social content with better writing, images and mentions.
 Adding these elements to your posts will increase visibility and engagement on everything you share.